 Contracting (§16-415, §16-416, §16-417)

 The construction, alteration, repair or demolition of real property.
 A business/person may not meet the qualifications to be licensed as a contractor by the Arizona Registrar of Contractors, but would still be subject to the tax under a the contracting classification.
 Contracting includes the activities of developers, speculative builders, general contractors, contractors, subcontractors, construction managers, and owner-builders.
-Contracting Bulletin
+All contracting collections are now handled by the State.
+See State policies at the following link: Contracting Bulletin

 Hotel /Motel /Transient Lodging (§16-444, §16-447)